zackAJ/laravel-debounce/README.md

 # Laravel debounce
 _by zackaj_

-Laravel-debounce allows you to accumulate / debounce a job,notification or command to avoid spamming your users and your app's queue.
+Laravel-debounce allows you to accumulate / debounce a job, notification or command to avoid spamming your users and your app's queue.

 It also tracks and registers every request occurrence and gives you a nice [report tracking](#report-tracking) with information like `ip address` and `authenticated user` per request.